mdl29/donkeycarLPH/README.md

 ### Led indicator :
  > This led indcator allow us to know if the car is up or not.
 If the led is up, the car working.

+### Infrared sensor
+> we using `KY-022` sensor for our cars, It allow us to count laps when a car pass front of the infrared emitting tower

 ## 3D designs